DanSkor/CV/cv.md

 * E-mail: [Skorokhodd@yandex.ru](mailto:skorokhodd@yandex.ru)

 # About Me
->I am 29 years old, I work as an engineer in a government agency.
-I fell in love with development for its combination of mathematical precision and creative approach.
-I really need an activity where I can develop throughout my life and become a professional in my field, working together with motivated and smart people
+>I am 30 years old, I work as an engineer in a government agency.
+I fell in
+            love with development for its combination of mathematical precision and creative approach.
+I really need an activity where I can develop throughout my life and become a professional in my field, working together with motivated and smart people.

 ### Soft skills:
 - [X] High efficiency;